ravisheth/mapsseq/README.md

 Note that for each new chip constructed, the volume of beads should be empirically determined (either by measuring encapsulation rate of beads of a known concentration, or measurement of diameter).
 This should then be used to setup a control "dry run" in which encapsulation rates are measured, the fine-tune loading concentrations.

 - UV sterilize encapsulation supplies for 30 minutes: microfluidic chip, 2x magnetic stir-bar, 2x 1mL syringe, 1.5mL  collection tube, 2x Hamilton luer to tubing connector, tubing exit connector.
-- Aliquot appropriate amount of beads and acrylamide particles (~40K beads, ~20K particles) and resuspend in 10uL of water each.
+- Aliquot appropriate amount of beads and acrylamide particles (~40K beads, ~20K particles), wash in 1mL water, and resuspend in 10uL of water each.
 - Mix 200uL encapsulation master mix (one for beads, one for particles) as follows: 100uL NEB Next Q5 2x Master Mix, 20uL 10%w/v Pluronic 127, 32uL NycoPrep (60% w/v Nycodenz), 5uL BSA (20mg/mL, NEB), 33uL nuclease free water, and either beads or particles for a final volume of 200uL.
 Note that the final density of a 16% NycoPrep solution should be approximately 1.05g/mL.
 	- NOTE, 4/18/16.
 With new rounds of double filter chips, we should be loading at ~40K beads and ~20K particles per run.
 This results in approximately 10% encapsulation rate for beads and approximately 5% encapsulation rate for particles, which is desirable to maximize throughput and quality, particularly given a high propensity for aggregate formation.
 - Mix mixture well without introducing bubbles and pipette the bead and particle mixture into separate into 1mL syringe.
 Carefully load syringe with magnetic mixer.